AssistantEngine/filament-assistant/README.md

 Reach out to us at [contact@assistant-engine.com](mailto:contact@assistant-engine.com).

-## One More Thing

-We’ve created more repositories to make AI integration even simpler and more powerful!
-Check them out:

-- **[Open Functions Core](https://github.com/AssistantEngine/open-functions-core)**: Open Functions provide a standardized way to implement and invoke functions for tool calling with large language models (LLMs).

-> We are a young startup aiming to make it easy for developers to add AI to their applications.
-We welcome feedback, questions, comments, and contributions.
-Feel free to contact us at [contact@assistant-engine.com](mailto:contact@assistant-engine.com).

 ## Contributing

 We welcome contributions from the community!
 Feel free to submit pull requests, open issues, and help us improve the package.